bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint-Challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  There are three tables here that are linked to give us the Employee-Territory relationship.
+The Employee and EmployeeTerritory tables are linked by the employee id and have a one to many relationship.
+Each employee only has one territory but each territory can have many employees.
+The Territory table is linked with the EmployeeTerritory table through territory id.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  A situation where document store is appropriate is when a company is just spinning up and the structure of the data isn't of utmost importance.
+It is also appropriate for scaling really large databases for big data instances because tradition databases don't do so well with those.
+It is not appropriate when ACID is important such as large financial institutions that need to be consistent and correct each and every time.

 - (*Stretch*) What is "NewSQL", and what is it trying to achieve?

+  'NewSQL' is trying to achieve the best of both worlds.
+They are still relational and use SQL as their way to interface with data while optimizing for larger data sets and new use cases.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`buddymove_holidayiq.py`, `northwind.py`), as well